 If they touch the ground three or more times, they earn a score of 3 — as long as they complete the section without stalling the motor, dismounting, going out of bounds, or going backwards all of which score 5 points.

 If the competitor fails to complete the section a score of 5 is earned.
 The winner is the competitor with the fewest points at the end of the event.
 Some moto-trials events are also timed with penalty points given to late riders.

 Want to get into all the rules in detail?
-Visit Motorycling Australia here to and click on the Moto-trials section (no. 23) to read up on the following rules for competition:
+Download and open the Manual of Motorcycle Sport and read the Moto-trials section (no. 19) to learn about the following rules for competition: